Apaches (film): Cast

+Production

+The film was shot on 16mm film at a Home Counties farm in February 1977, and child actors were selected from a school in Maidenhead, Berkshire.

+Release

+It was shown extensively in the Southern, Westward, Anglia and ATV regions, before being shown either on film or videocassette in primary schools.

 Home viewing availability

 Apaches was made available for home viewing by the BFI in 2010, along with other such Public Information Films of the time such as Building Sites Bite, on the compilation DVD COI Collection Vol 4: Stop!
 Look!
 Listen!
 The film was later included on the Blu-ray compilation The Best of the COI.
 It is also included on some DVD and BD releases of The Long Good Friday (also the work of director John Mackenzie and cinematographer Phil Méheux).